simplytim42/simplytim42.github.io/docs/blog/posts/2024/binary-made-simple.md

 We apply the same process to binary as we do with decimal but use only two digits (0 and 1) and each column is a multiple of 2 instead of 10.
 This means the pattern for our columns becomes _units, twos, fours, eights, sixteens_ etc.

 Take some time to look over this table.
-Pay close attention to the column names and compare it to the decimal table above.
+Pay close attention to the column names and compare them to the decimal table above.
 Can you see a pattern?

 | Eight | Four | Two | Unit | Name | Binary Number |
 |:-----:|:----:|:---:|:----:|:----:|:-------------:|